-Information reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance focuses on three reportable segments of its business, being exploration, trading and corporate segments.
+Management has determined that the Group has three reportable segments of its business, being uranium exploration, trading and corporate in Australia.
+Information reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance focuses on three reportable segments of its business.
 There has been no trading activity in the current and prior year.